femboyfin/dbdideas/survivor_perks.md

 ## [Kindred](<https://deadbydaylight.wiki.gg/wiki/Kindred>) 💡

 - Killer Aura reveal now lingers for **2/4/6 seconds** after the killer exits the aura reveal range
-  - Increases the strength of the perk, punishing proxy camping and bringing up it's low strength in the context of SWFs where the majority of the perk serves little to no purpose.
+  - Increases the strength of the perk, punishing proxy camping and bringing up its low strength in the context of SWFs where the majority of the perk serves little to no purpose.
 Additionally, this would function as a reasonable buff to accommodate the [partially basekit kindred change](misc.md#partially-basekit-kindred).

 ## [Last Stand](<https://deadbydaylight.wiki.gg/wiki/Survivor_Perks>)

 - Reduced activation time to **80/70/60 seconds** *(was 120/105/90)*
-  - Slight numbers buff reverting it to it's numbers from the PTB now that the vault speed increase and same-side vault stuns have been fixed.
+  - Slight numbers buff reverting it to its numbers from the PTB now that the vault speed increase and same-side vault stuns have been fixed.

 ## [Leader](<https://deadbydaylight.wiki.gg/wiki/Leader>) 📉